 When your sales and marketing teams communicate regularly, you dramatically reduce the risk that a lack of content will hinder a sale.

 Engage in Ongoing Discussions About Buyer Personas

 56% of marketers don’t plan their content based on buyer personas.
-Instead, they choose content based on its SEO potential, similar to other successful content, or other non-buyer specific reasons.
+Instead, they choose content based on its SEO potential, similarity to other successful content, or other non-buyer specific reasons.
 This occurs despite the fact that marketers who focus on filling gaps in persona-based content achieve better results.